madupite/madupite/docs/examples.rst

 * :math:`g : \mathcal{S} \times \mathcal{A} \to \mathbb{R}` is the stage cost function (or reward in an alternative but equivalent formulation),
 * :math:`\gamma \in (0, 1)` is the discount factor.

-Example 1
+Given an MDP, ``madupite`` will compute which actions should be played on the system such that the cumulative discounted cost (reward) over the infinite-horizon is minimized (maximized).
+You can find more details on the mathematical formulation of the problem setting in [Gargiani2024].

+Toy-Example
 ----------

-We start with a simple example: We have an agent that lives on a periodic 1-dimensional line of length 50.
+We start with a simple example.
+We have an agent that lives on a periodic 1-dimensional line of length 50.
 At each time step, the agent has to choose between moving to the left, to the right or staying in place.
 The goal is to move to the state with index 42.
 We want to find the optimal policy that minimizes the expected number of steps to reach the goal.

 .. image:: _images/tutorial_ex1.jpg
     :align: center
-    :scale: 75%
+    :scale: 35%

 To do so, we first define the state space :math:`\mathcal{S} = \{0, 1, \dots, 49\}` and the action space :math:`\mathcal{A} = \{0, 1, 2\}` where 0 means staying in place, 1 means moving to the left and 2 means moving to the right.